gitbls/sdm/README.md

 * sdm uses the single mount point /mnt/sdm, so there can only be one copy of sdm active at once.
 * sdm must be run as root.
-* sdm has only been tested on RasPiOS Buster 32-bit and 64-bit (beta).
+* sdm has only been tested on RasPiOS Buster 32-bit and 64-bit (beta) IMG files.

 ## Credits

-sdm was inspired by posts by @HawaiianPi and @sakaki in the Raspberry Pi Forum: [https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=231762](URL)
+sdm was inspired by posts by @HawaiianPi and @sakaki in the Raspberry Pi Forum: [STICKY: Making your own custom burn-n-boot Raspbian image](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=231762)